-4.PREVENT GUIDANCE FOR SCHOOLS
+3. PREVENT GUIDANCE FOR SCHOOLS

-Risk Assessment - Orleans Primary School is in a low-risk area.
+Risk Assessment - Orleans Primary School is in a low risk area.
 However, we are aware of the need to assess the risk of children being drawn into extremism.

-Please see Appendix 5 for our Prevent Risk Assessment - our safeguarding arrangements take into account the policies and procedures of the Richmond upon Thames Local Safeguarding Board.
+Building Partnerships - our safeguarding arrangements take into account the policies and procedures of the Richmond upon Thames Local Safeguarding Board.
 (LSCB)